-“So Abraham said to the oldest servant of his house, who ruled over all that he had, “Please, put your hand under my thigh, and I will make you swear by the Lord, the God of heaven and the God of the earth, that you will not take a wife for my son from the daughters of the Canaanites, among whom I dwell” (Genesis 24:2,3).
+“So Abraham said to the oldest servant of his house (Eliezer), who ruled over all that he had, “Please, put your hand under my thigh, and I will make you swear by the Lord, the God of heaven and the God of the earth, that you will not take a wife for my son from the daughters of the Canaanites, among whom I dwell” (Genesis 24:2,3).

-Although Abraham was to live another 35 years after this incident (Genesis 25:7, 20), he seems to have felt rather feeble at this time (v.
-1).
+Although Abraham was to live another 35 years after this incident (Genesis 25:7, 20), he seems to have felt feeble at this time (verse 1).
 So, he authorized his servant, Eliezer to select a wife for Issac, who was already 40 years of age.
-In ancient times, as in the Orient today, parents selected marriage partners and made wedding arrangements for their children.
+The power given to Eliezer to choose a wife showed the submissiveness of Isaac.

 To place the hand under the thigh was an ancient custom that was carried out with a solemn oath.
-This practice was also mentioned again in ch.
-47:29.
-In these two places, it is talking about a a promise to act faithfully after the death of the one to whom the promise was made, that is, to continue to keep the promise with the deceased’s children.
+This practice was also mentioned again in Genesis 47:29.
+In these two places, it is talking about a promise to act faithfully after the death of the one to whom the promise was made, that is, to continue to keep the promise with the deceased’s children.
 In this case, the death of Abraham was not to release Eleazar, his servant, from this oath.

 Check out our Bible Answers page for more information on a variety of topics.